 The basic idea is that it measures the psychology of an economy’s participants.
-Crashes happen when a very large number of investors wake up and realize they’ve all made big fools of themselves by outbidding one another in buying highly overpriced assets, thinking that they would be able to sell them for even higher.
+Crashes happen when a very large number of investors realize it wasn’t such a smart idea to buy those overpriced assets, thinking that they would be able to sell them for even higher.
 This moment of realization happened in 1929, 2000 and 2008, and will probably happen in late 2017.

 After a crash, central banks use monetary easing to motivate investors to bid up the prices of assets.
 This creates a growing atmosphere of euphoria that increases spending in the economy and creates years of apparent growth.
 When the next crash inevitably comes, the atmosphere changes from one of euphoria to one of fear and panic.
-The market sobers up like a drunkard out of drink.
+The market sobers up.
 In this year of sobriety, investors often underestimate the market’s worth.
 This acts as an antidote to the overestimation of the market during euphoric years.
 This is what happened in March 2009.

 The momentum of an economy that’s truly expanding cannot be reversed by a financial crisis.
 It can slow a little, but it will continue growing, as China, India and Bangladesh’s numbers show.
 When we average out the years of most euphoria and least euphoria in a fast-growing economy, we still get a high rate of growth, because the growth is real, it is not entirely based on the feelings of investors.